AmeyaDeo7/AmeyaDeo7/README.md

-# 💫 About Me:
+# About Me:
-Currently Working on a machine learning Specialization <br>
+Currently Working on a machine learning Specialization through Coursera

 # 💻 Tech Stack: